pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 [tqdm](https://pypi.org/project/tqdm/)
 - Instantly make your loops show a smart progress meter - just wrap any iterable with tqdm(iterable), and you’re done!

-- Implementation is.#What do we want to say here?
 ***

 ### 4. Modeling